Northwestern Lehigh School District: Morning Show

 The school is home to The Morning Show, a school news program broadcast via closed circuit television through the district.
 The show was brought to life by students.
 A live web stream of the show is available at: The Morning Show Live Stream.
 The Morning Show is produced in the studio, where the radio show is also developed.
 The Morning Show also contains a side segment called "Weekend Weather", in which one of the hosts performs a laid back, non-scripted version of a weather forecast.

 Tiger TV

 Tiger TV is the middle school's news program, like the high school's Morning Show.
 It is produced by a few eighth graders of each graduating class with the help of teachers.
 It is shot live, every school morning in a studio room located in the 'new wing'.
 Tiger TV started in the 2006–2007 school year with the class of 2011.

 Tiger Vision

 Tiger Vision is an elementary school version of Morning Show produced by select fifth graders and shot live once a week.
 A different group of fifth graders star in it every week.
 At Weisenberg Elementary, the program is called Tiger Time and is produced weekly.

+Athletics

+In November 2024, the district's only high school, Northwestern Lehigh High School, won the state's Division 3A championship in high school football.